yenbuilds/compliance-driven-businesses/README.md

 ## **A Competence-First Future**

 The winners of the next decade won’t be the ones with the most certificates or the richest compliance stack.
-They’ll be the ones who rebuild internal capability — using RegTech as a multiplier, not a crutch.
+They’ll be the ones who rebuild internal capability — using RegTech as a MULTIPLIER, not a crutch.

 Competence creates value.
 Compliance only records it.